discord-net/Discord.Net/docs/guides/commands/namedarguments.md

 public async Task Act(int requiredArg, NamableArguments namedArgs)
 ```

-The command can now be invoked as
+The command can now be invoked with
 `.act 42 first: Hello fourth: "A string with spaces must be wrapped in quotes" second: World`.

 A TypeReader for the named arguments container type is